Kamaukaguru/Tanzania_water_wells_project/Readme.md

 ![Water wells](well_02.jpg)

-##  PREDICTING THE FUNCTIONALITY OF WATER WELLS IN TANZANIAP
+##  PREDICTING THE FUNCTIONALITY OF WATER WELLS IN TANZANIA

 ## Project Overview